Tom-Pecher/RL-CW/README.md

 The files we are working on are in the `src` directory.
 This contains sub-directories for everything we will be working on.
 These sub directories are where you should put your code.

+> [!WARNING]
+> Please do not modify the `main.py` file other than to add your own agent: it could be difficult to merge changes.

 For example, the `src/agents/ddpg` directory contains the code for the DDPG agent.
 You do not need to follow this exactly; but it can serve as an example.

 > [!NOTE]